Skip to Content

 Newton’s Laws for Kids Must Try Activity

 In the meantime, onto our Newton’s Laws of Motion (the 3rd law to be specific) experiment!
 Every month we receive Steve Spangler’s Science Club Kit.
-Steve’s Kit is superior full of amazing experiments, science learning for kids, and a Top Secret guide for parents and teachers.
+Steve’s Kit is superior and full of amazing experiments, science learning for kids, and a Top Secret guide for parents and teachers.
 The experiments build (scaffolding) upon each other so kids really get the science.
 Extremely well done.

 The Helicopter Balloon is one super fun way to introduce kids to more complex scientific ideas.